EmirMire/IG_Clone/README.md

--- 2. Most Popular Registartion Date (Day)
+-- 2. Most Popular Registration Date (Day)

 SELECT
     DAYNAME(created_at) AS Day, COUNT(username) AS Total